Koowon-Park/Reddit_comments/Neo4j Code.md

 WITH toInteger(c.theme) AS theme_id, c  // Convert theme to integer if necessary MATCH (t:Theme {id: theme_id})  // Match the Theme node by theme_id
 MERGE (c)-[:HAS_THEME]->(t);
-// Create the relationship between Comment and Theme
 ```

 #### relationship theme_authors